UKHomeOffice/posters/accessibility/posters_tw/README.md

 **Expand**

+All the text has been expanded into images,
-For other use, it will be no longer need to install the font
+it will be no longer need to install the font to use them